FOR LAWYERS

 Recognizing the Signs of Nursing Home Abuse or Neglect

 When you or somebody you care about moves to a nursing home, it’s natural to be worried about their well-being.
 One of the best ways to prevent nursing home abuse - or at the very least, catch it early on - is to know how to recognize its warning signs.
-In this guide, we go over the steps required to identify nursing home abuse.
+In this guide, we discuss some of the signs that you can use to help identify instances of nursing home abuse.

 1. Know What Nursing Home Abuse Is

-Nursing home abuse is defined as the intentional or unintentional harm or mistreatment of a nursing home resident by a staff member.
+Nursing home abuse may be defined as the intentional or unintentional harm or mistreatment of a nursing home resident by a staff member.
 Whether the harm is intentional or not, nursing home abuse is a grave issue that can lead to trauma, health issues, and even death.

 2. Know How Common Nursing Home Abuse Is